ansible/awx/docs/docsite/rst/release_notes/relnotes.rst

 .. tower #5609:

 - Added options for setting the priority class on the control plane and PostgreSQL pods

-.. tower #6063:

-- Subscription Details indicating whether the customer is in or out-of-compliance with their subscriptions

 .. tower-packaging #1718: